luquelab/bioinformatics-teamwinners/docs/installation/index.md

 # Installation

-Here’s how to install it...
+How to set things up...